Bunana (BUNANA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Bunana Historical Price

-According to the latest data gathered on Bunana live price page, the current price of Bunana is 0.002893USD.
+According to the latest data gathered on Bunana live price page, the current price of Bunana is 0.003128USD.
 The circulating supply of Bunana(BUNANA) is

 In the past 24 hours, Bunana has shown a price movement of